Irys-xyz/Irys-docs/pages/faqs/dev-faq.md

 Yes.
 You can host static websites.
 We have [a detailed tutorial on how to do it here.](/hands-on/tutorials/uploading-static-sites)

-## Is it possible to assign an api key to a funded Irys account so that I can pay for my client's uploads?
+## Is it possible to assign an API key to a funded Irys account so that I can pay for my client's uploads?

 No, but we do support [gassless uploads](/hands-on/tutorials/gassless-uploading).